luizadesilv/ADP-interview-task/README.md

 ## :dart: Expected Behavior:

-After setting up and running the application, you should be able to see "Correct" on the browser if the status code is `200` (Success).
+After setting up and running the application, you should be able to see the response data `"Correct"` on the browser if the status code is `200` (Success).

 In the terminal, you will see the `id` and `results` sent, as well as the status code.